nextflow-io/nextflow/docs/metrics.rst

 Metrics
 *******

-This section details how the resource usage from the :ref:`Execution report <execution-report>` are computed.
+This section details how the resource usage metrics from the :ref:`Execution report <execution-report>` are computed.

 CPU Usage